santimattius/kmp-http-client/README.md

 ### iOS

-The generated framework is called `HttpClient` (defined in `shared/build.gradle.kts` with `baseName = "HttpClient"`).
+The generated framework is called `KMPHttpClient` (defined in `shared/build.gradle.kts` with `baseName = "KMPHttpClient"`).
 Integration options:

-- Xcode + KMP plugin: include `shared` and let Gradle generate `HttpClient.framework`.
+- Xcode + KMP plugin: include `shared` and let Gradle generate `KMPHttpClient.framework`.
-- Prebuilt XCFramework: create `HttpClient.xcframework` and add it to your iOS project.
+- Prebuilt XCFramework: create `KMPHttpClient.xcframework` and add it to your iOS project.
-- Swift Package Manager wrapper: define a `Package.swift` pointing to the published `HttpClient.xcframework` (binary target).
+- Swift Package Manager wrapper: define a `Package.swift` pointing to the published `KMPHttpClient.xcframework` (binary target).

 Example with SwiftPM (binary target):
 ```swift